 Moving to Madrid in 2023 an expat guide is the best resource to find out about this vibrant city.
 When you decide to become an expat, you’re embarking on a truly awesome adventure.

-At the beginning of the seventeenth century we Brits began colonizing America, in the eighteenth century we landed in Australia, and ran screaming from the scary wildlife, and by the early nineteenth century we were sipping Darjeeling tea in India.
-As our forebears packed up their belongings and braced themselves for a long voyage out at sea to a strange, new world, their anticipation for a new life in an exotic place must have been palpable.
-Or that could just have been the seasickness.
+At the beginning of the seventeenth century we Brits began colonizing America.
+In the eighteenth century we landed in Australia and ran screaming from the scary wildlife.
+By the early nineteenth century we were sipping Darjeeling tea in India.
+The anticipation for a new life in an exotic place must have been palpable for our forebears.
+They packed up their belongings and braced themselves for a long voyage out at sea to a strange, new world.

-Luckily, in modern times, we don’t have to endure month long expeditions to move to another country, after all, Europe is now only a stone’s throw away.
+Luckily, in modern times, we don’t have to endure months long expeditions to move to another country.
+Europe is now only a stone’s throw away.

-Unlike our ancestors, you don’t have to worry about how you’ll get all of your possessions abroad, because Indalo Transport have that covered.
-We specialize in removals from UK to Spain, giving you peace of mind that your belongings are safe, sound and fully insured by a team who genuinely love helping expats move to Spain.
+Unlike our ancestors, you don’t have to worry about how you’ll get everything abroad, because Indalo Transport have that covered.
+We specialize in removals from UK to Spain, especially moving to Madrid in 2023.
+This reassures you that your belongings are safe, sound and fully insured.
+The team genuinely love helping expats move to Spain.

-Below, you’ll find a handy little guide, part of our series of guides about the villages, towns, cities, provinces and regions of Spain, which you may find useful in preparing for your upcoming removal to Madrid.
+Below, you’ll find a handy guide, part of our series of guides about the villages, towns, cities, provinces and regions of Spain.

 (All links in this article open in a new tab of your browser, so you don’t lose your place!)

 So you’re thinking of moving to Madrid — Nice choice!

 Madrid is the capital city of Spain and it’s also the largest city of the country, with nearly 3.2 million inhabitants.
 It is an elegant city, filled with beautiful boulevards and expansive, manicured parks.
 Additionally, there are fashionable shopping areas, historical quarters and rich repositories of European art.